Looking for more birthday gift guides? Check them out here!

 The first birthday is a major milestone and signals the transition from baby to toddler.
-Over the past 12 months, your little has been exploring and discovering the world around them and is now ready to really dive into playtime and learning.
+Over the past 12 months, your favorite little has been exploring and discovering the world around them and is now ready to really dive into adventures and learning.
 From first words and first steps, this next year is going to be a big one. 🎉

 If you're a mama unsure of what to suggest as gifts to friends and family, or attending a first birthday and have no idea what to bring, we rounded up our favorite gifts for 1-year-olds.

-A dinnerware set encourages kids to eat on their own and learn how to properly use utensils—without messing up mama's good set. 😉This 5-piece one is non-toxic and eco-friendly and comes in a variety of colors that will match any kitchen.
+A dinnerware set encourages kids to eat on their own and learn how to properly use utensils—without messing up mama's good set. 😉This 3-piece one is non-toxic and eco-friendly and comes in a variety of colors that will match any kitchen.

 A play kitchen is sure to be a hit for years because it allows littles to use their imagination and encourages independent learning.
 With knobs that click and turn and drawers that open and close, this interactive kitchen makes them feel like they're in a real one.